Management Of Decompression Sickness

 These may occur at any level of the CNS.
 There may be

 paresthesias, numbness or weakness.
-Symptoms are usually mild
+Symptoms are usually mild and confined

-and confined to one extremity.
+to one extremity.

 Spinal cord DCS may present with numbness, weakness and

-paralysis or urinary dysfunction, and occurs in about 10% of
+paralysis or urinary dysfunction, and occurs in about 10% of Type II

-Type II altitude DCS cases.
+altitude DCS cases.

 Cerebral DCS is the most common of Type II DCS.
 Fatigue is a

 very common symptom.
-There may be confusion, odd
+There may be confusion, odd behavior and

-behavior and personality changes.
-Headache, tremor, hemiplegia,
+personality changes.
+Headache, tremor, hemiplegia, hemisensory losses and

-and symptoms may range from mild and seemingly inconsequential
+scotomata may also occur.
+These signs and symptoms may range from mild and

-to fulminant and life threatening.
+seemingly inconsequential to fulminant and life threatening.

 Inner ear DCS may mimic round or oval window rupture with